Why Study Garden Design with LCGD Australia

 Meet the Team

-What sets LCGD Melbourne apart?
+What sets LCGD Australia apart?
 Every class is taught by working experts.
 Your lecturers are practising garden designers, horticulturists and landscape builders who bring live projects, current plant science, real CAD workflows and the construction details that get signed off on site.

 It is industry-level garden design training that is practical, current and grounded in the realities of professional practice.
 This is why our graduates enter the landscape and garden design industry ready to hit the ground running.